-A polarizing filter is most often used to darken blue sky or to reduce reflections.
+You're wondering why to use a polarizing filter.
+They're most often used to darken blue sky or to reduce reflections.
 These filters are very useful in landscape photography.
+Your photos will also gain a little bit of saturation.
 The effect that one of these filters has depends on the direction of the light in relationship to the orientation of the lens.

 Because they will reduced the reflections on leaves and foliage, your photo will have better saturation of colors.
-Look at the outdoor picture below.
+Let's dive in and take a look at a side by side comparison of images taken with and without a polarizer in an outdoor setting.

 This was a real quick photo assignment I gave myself to illustrate the effect of a PF (polarizing filter).
 I grabbed my Canon 5d DSLR with the 24-105 zoom lens attached and the filter from my camera bag.